 The AAA/J. Michael and Mary Anne Cook/Deloitte Foundation Prize is the foremost recognition of an individual who consistently demonstrates the attributes of a superior teacher in the discipline of accounting.
 The Prize serves to recognize, inspire and motivate members to achieve the status of a superior teacher.
 Each year up to three awards of $25,000 each can be made in the categories of graduate, undergraduate, and two-year accounting degree programs.
 For 2017, the AAA is honored to bestow this award to Edmund Outslay, Susan M. Curtis, and Cathy J. Scott..

-Dan Amiram, Zahn Bozanic, and Ethan Rouen to receive the 2017 Deloitte Foundation Wildman Medal Award
+Dan Amiram, Zahn Bozanic, and Ethan Rouen receive the 2017 Deloitte Foundation Wildman Medal Award

-Lakewood Ranch, FL, June 12, 2017 - The American Accounting Association (AAA) would like to congratulate Dan Amiram, Zahn Bozanic, and Ethan Rouen as recipients of the 2017 Deloitte Foundation Wildman Medal Award for their paper, “Financial Statement Errors: Evidence from the Distributional Properties of Financial Statement Numbers” published in the December 2015 issue of the Review of Accounting Studies.
-This AAA award, which is sponsored by the Deloitte Foundation, will be presented to each recipient in the form of a medal and monetary prize at the Tuesday plenary on August 8, 2017 at the AAA Annual Meeting in San Diego, CA.
+Lakewood Ranch, FL, August 8, 2017 - The American Accounting Association (AAA) congratulates Dan Amiram, Zahn Bozanic, and Ethan Rouen as recipients of the 2017 Deloitte Foundation Wildman Medal Award for their paper, “Financial Statement Errors: Evidence from the Distributional Properties of Financial Statement Numbers” published in the December 2015 issue of the Review of Accounting Studies.
+This AAA award, which is sponsored by the Deloitte Foundation, was presented to each recipient in the form of a medal and monetary prize at the Tuesday plenary on August 8, 2017 at the AAA Annual Meeting in San Diego, CA.

 Dan Amiram is the Philip H. Geier Associate Professor of Business at Columbia Business School and a visiting Associate Professor of Business at the Coller School of Management at Tel-Aviv University.
 Professor Amiram’s research focuses on the effects and consequences of frictions created by information asymmetry, taxation and business law on debt and equity markets around the world.
 He has conducted research in the areas of debt contracting, international taxation, foreign investments, financial distress and financial reporting fraud and misconduct that was published in top finance and accounting journals.
 Professor Amiram’s research provides evidence that information, taxation and business law play a significant role in investors' decision-making processes and shape the design of contracts and the financial system.
 Professor Amiram has received awards for both research and teaching.
 He is frequently asked by governmental organizations, corporations, financial institutions and the media (including the New York Times, The Wall Street Journal and Forbes) to advice as an expert on various issues.
 Professor Amiram has vast experience in the corporate world.
 He served and currently serves on the board of directors, including as chairman of the audit committee, of various public and private corporations.
 He worked as part of the controller’s team for a multinational corporation, and for PwC as a senior auditor.